-Give Yourself Some Me-Time: Quiet Spaces for Reflection & Relaxation in Retirementby Mary on July 31st, 2017
+Give Yourself Some Me-Time: Quiet Spaces for Reflection & Relaxation in Retirementby monica on July 31st, 2017

 Chances are you felt pulled in all directions when you were working.
 You worked to please your boss, your client, and your co-workers.
 At home you had to be there for your spouse and kids, and your siblings and parents vied for your attention too.
 Retirement was the light at the end of the tunnel–the time when you could look forward to relaxing and having more time.
 But it turns out that retirement isn’t the multi-year vacation many people thought it would be.